'American Idol' audition memorable for former Madison high school athlete; show to air Sunday

 She said she didn’t tell her friends or family about the hug or the handkerchief, but when ABC ran a clip with the hug “everybody was texting me like, ‘Oh my God, you hugged Lionel Richie.’ “

-Thorns' audition is part of an hourlong "Idol" episode scheduled to air at 10:35 p.m. following the 95th "Academy Awards" at 7 p.m.
-The episode will be available Monday on the streaming service Hulu, an "Idol" spokesperson said.
+Thorns’ audition is part of an hourlong “Idol” episode scheduled to air at 10:35 p.m., after the 95th “Academy Awards” at 7 p.m.
+The episode will be available Monday on the streaming service Hulu, an “Idol” spokesperson said.

 “I was very comfortable all day, and the minute I walked in and I saw these “Idols” sitting in front of my face, I just froze up and I was very shaky and very nervous.”

-They are "absolute legend in the industry," Thorns said, "and now they get a chance to hear me sing.
-And so, realizing that in that moment made me very nervous."
+They are “absolute legends in the industry,” Thorns said, “and now they get a chance to hear me sing.
+And so, realizing that in that moment made me very nervous.”

 She said Bryan was the most serious and intimidating.
 “He had his game face on.”